justin-napolitano/silence_receiver/index.md

 +++
-title = "AirPlay and Spotify on Linux Without PulseAudio (ThinkPad ALC257)" date = "2025-10-21T15:31:48-05:00" description = "Setting up Shairport-Sync, Librespot, and a hum silencer using ALSA only on ThinkPad hardware with Realtek ALC257." author = "Justin Napolitano"
+title = "Airplay and Spotify with Signal Cancel (ThinkPad ALC257)" date = "2025-10-21T15:31:48-05:00"
+description = "Setting up Shairport-Sync, Librespot, and a hum silencer using ALSA only on ThinkPad hardware with Realtek ALC257." author = "Justin Napolitano"